-There are also certain obligations you may have for department administrators when it comes to fellowships.
-Firstly, make sure you let your department know you are receiving a fellowship.
+There are also certain fellowship obligations you may have for department administrators.
+Make sure you let your department know you are receiving a fellowship.
 There are quite a few external fellowships that pay awards directly to the student without any part of the award passing through MIT.
 MIT generally frowns upon “double-dipping”, in other words receiving two full fellowships at once or receiving a stipend above the institute maximum stipend rate.
 External fellowships paid outside of MIT can still be supplemented to standard rates, but this requires working with the administrators to let them know the details of your external fellowship.

 Supplementing your fellowship